-A marker outside his birthplace brings attention to a few of his notable works: Bantams in the Pinewoods, Harmonium, and Auroras of Autumn.
+A marker outside the poet’s birthplace brings attention to a few of his notable works: Bantams in the Pinewoods, Harmonium, and Auroras of Autumn.
 His birthplace is not open to the public, but you can hike to his view from Mount Penn.

 Also see our page about Wallace Stevens here: Connecticut.

 Mount Penn is the ninth stop on our Pennsylvania Author Adventures Trail.